camarenad/subreddit_classification/daniel_camarena_la/README.md

 Results:
 I was able to achieve decent results with all of my models.
 The simpler models acutally performed much better on this volume of data.
 By that I mean that my
 Logistic Regression and Naive Bayes had a much higher accuracy(>75%).
 My other classifiers still beat the mean but only by 10-12 points.
-This could just mean that I need to continue to refine those models.
+With more computing power
+Cart models and with ensemble methods, properly tuned, will more than likely out perfom my Naive Bayes or Logistic Regression with this sort of binary classificaton problem.

 In general all of the models do an ok job given the training data.
 When presented with data from either sub 3/4 of the time it predicts where it came from.
 With some further tuning this could be used to help flag spammy type posts from propaganda bots on reddit.